 Commercial truck crashes are different from ordinary car accidents for several reasons.
 Most obvious, trucks are much larger and heavier than cars and other passenger vehicles.
 When they collide with cars, commercial trucks can cause devastating damage and severe, life-threatening injuries.

 In addition, truck accident cases often involve an employer company that owns the truck, has hired and paid the driver, and is responsible for the driver’s actions.
 Truck drivers must possess a commercial driver's license, are required to pass special tests and receive commercial driver training.
 If an accident occurred during the course of normal work, an employer may be held accountable for the acts of an employee driver.
+In addition, if the crash was caused by improperly stored cargo, poor maintenance or defective equipment, other parties may be liable, such as the company that loaded the cargo, the parties responsible for maintaining the truck, or the manufacturer of the equipment.

 Federal Regulations of Commercial Trucks